jatu-studiobox/node-red-contrib-node-line-api/README.md

 Custom message format can see more details at <a target="_blank" href="https://developers.line.biz/en/docs/messaging-api/message-types/">LINE Message Types</a>.

+For more information, see <a target="_blank" href="https://developers.line.biz/en/docs/messaging-api/emoji-list/">List of available LINE emojis.</a>

 Node has paste function data from clipboard, so allow paste permmision in browser to able to work paste function.

 ### LINE Message API - Multicast Message Node